 5. Collab Capital

-Collab Capital is an early-stage venture capital firm that invests in founders building new solutions for work, care, and community infrastructure.
-They provide capital to companies at the beginning of their growth journey, focusing on creating a more equitable future.
+Collab Capital is an early-stage venture capital firm that invests in founders creating new solutions for work, care, and community infrastructure.
+They focus on providing capital to companies at the beginning of their journey.

-The firm’s clear focus on innovations in work, care, and community sets it apart, signaling a commitment to specific social and economic themes.
-Their investment in seed and early-stage companies shows they prefer to partner with founders from the outset.
+The firm's clear thematic focus on work, care, and community sets it apart, signaling a commitment to specific societal improvements.
+Their investment in seed and early-stage companies shows they are prepared to partner with founders from the ground up.

 - Investment stages: Seed, Early Stage Venture